How-to Choose Saltwater Live Bait by Fish Species

 Finally, what bait is going to tease them onto the hook for the strike?

 To choose bait, you need to know how to mimic your target’s prey.
 To get you started on the right track, we’ve put together this how-to guide to help you choose the best saltwater live bait that will get you the strike you’ve been waiting for.
+Find a quick run down of the top four saltwater fishing baits here.

 Live Bait for Redfish (Red Bass / Red Drum / Channel Bass)